medizininformatik-initiative/mii-process-feasibility/feasibility-dsf-process-docker-test-setup/README.md

 resolver, which will resolve the host `zars` to localhost.
 An alternative would be to create an entry in your `/etc/hosts`.
 The next line in the command is about Client and CA Certificates.

-After that, you can start the ZARS Business Process Engine in a separate terminal:
+After that, you can stop the ZARS FHIR Inbox log output and start the ZARS Business Process Engine in the same terminal:

 ```sh
 docker-compose up -d zars-bpe-app && docker-compose logs -f zars-fhir-app zars-bpe-app